older couple country lane

 The capital needed to provide the required withdrawals is known as the discount and this reduces the value of the Settlor’s gift to the DGT for IHT purposes.

-The reduced value of the ‘gift’ may remain within the Settlor’s estate for seven years, unless covered by an exemption.
+The reduced value of the ‘gift’ may remain within the Settlor’s estate for seven years, dependent upon the type of underlying Trust structure used.

 The value of the discount and any investment growth in the Trust is considered to be immediately outside of the Settlor’s estate and should not be subject to IHT.